oroinc/documentation/user_guide/marketing_campaign.rst

 .. image:: ./img/marketing/marketing_campaign_view_general.png

-- Events : events represent the amount of time a user has accessed a pre-defined part of the Website following the campaign.
+- Events : events represents one time a user has accessed a pre-defined part of the Website following the campaign.

   The section contains the "Detailed Events Report" and the grid.